The foundational knowledge for your future and the people supporting your academic success.

 Academic Advisors are faculty and staff who support your success through academic planning, connection, and resources that help chart your pathway to graduation.

 - Classes and academic strategies

 - Campus resources and opportunities to get involved

 - Degree requirements and academic policies

-I am interested in doing research with a professor.
+I am interested in doing research with an instructor.
 Where should I start?

-The Office of Undergraduate Research & Studies (OURS) is a resource for all undergraduate students in all majors who are interested in finding research and scholarly opportunities both on and off campus.
-OURS research mentors are fellow undergraduate students who can talk with you about your interests and help you navigate opportunities.
+The Office of Undergraduate Research & Studies (OURS) is a resource for all undergraduate students in all majors who are interested in finding research and scholarly opportunities.
+OURS Research Mentors are undergraduate students who can talk with you about your interests and help you navigate opportunities.
 Make an Appointment with an OURS Mentor.

 Where do I find my professor’s office hours or contact information?

 Check your course syllabus.
 Can’t find your syllabus?
 Check the course page on Moodle.
 You can also log into UMass’s online advising and appointment system and send your instructor a message.

 What is the difference between a Peer Mentor and Resident Assistants